 Analyzing BIN data by key payments metrics allows you to identify performance challenges with particular customer segments or issuing banks.
 By addressing any issues that may come up—like BINs with excessive chargebacks— you can improve your relationship with issuing banks and reduce your company’s risk profile.

-There are two places where you can find BIN details in Peacock: the Issuing Bank report and the Chargebacks report.
-In both reports, you’ll find a list of the top 25 BINs by transaction count or by chargeback rate, along with their respective values.
+There are two places where you can find BIN details in Peacock: the Issuing Bank dashboard and the Chargebacks dashboard.
+In both dashboards, you’ll find a list of the top 25 BINs by transaction count or by chargeback rate, along with their respective values.

 Here is an example of the Top 25 BINs by Transaction Count chart:

 This chart helps you understand your issuers and your customers.
 Using this chart, you can identify which BINs contribute the most to your transaction volume, as well as their corresponding issuing banks.
 You’ll want to keep an eye on these BINs and issuing banks, as their approval rate performance will have an outsized impact on your overall payment ecosystem’s performance.

 The same is true for the Top 25 BINs by Chargeback Volume.
 BINs that contribute the most to your chargeback volume are good to monitor.
 They could represent customer segments or issuing banks that have high rates of fraudulent activity, or might help you pinpoint an issue in your checkout flow that only impacts said customer segment.

 So, now you’ve used your Peacock dashboards to identify BINs and issuing banks that you want to monitor.
 What do you do next?
 Is that another Pagos bird you see on the horizon?
 Perhaps it’s a Canary…

 In Canary, you have always been able to configure triggers to monitor key metrics (e.g. approval rate, transaction count, chargeback rate, etc.) by issuing bank.
 Now, you can monitor and receive alerts for anomalies in those same metrics for specific BINs, as well.